 Taste and season with salt and pepper if needed.
 Stir in the peas, they'll thaw when added to the hot lentil mixture.

-Scoop the vegetable mixture into a 9”x13” baking dish, then top with potatoes.
-Dropping mashed potatoes in small clumps versus one large one will make spreading them out easier.
+Scoop the vegetable mixture into a 9”x 13” baking dish, then top with potatoes.
+Dropping mashed potatoes in small clumps versus one large one will make spreading them easier.
 Then run the back of a fork across the top to get ridges.

-Bake for 20 minutes at 400 F (200 C), if you want the top to be a little browner, broil for an additional 5 minutes.
+Bake uncovered for 20 minutes at 400 F (200 C), if you want the top to be more golden brown, broil for an additional 5 minutes.
+Keep a close eye on it.

 Storage